tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 ---
 **Extra mile:**

-- Try `pin`ging your EC2 instance.
+- Try `ping`ing your EC2 instance.
 Extra points if you get it to work!
 - Connect to the new instance via SSH.
 The username is _ubuntu_, and try the `-i` flag to use the `.pem` file.

 ---